housework-robot/housework_robots.github/S06_robot_side/S06E08_mushibot_teleoperation.md

      3.1 A human user uses a browser to open the webpage of the website.
-         When the browser opens the webpage, the webpage's javascript connects to the mushibot's as a websocket client.
+         When the browser opens the webpage,
+         the webpage's javascript connects to the mushibot's as a websocket client.

-         Notice that the websocket connection links the human user's browser to the remote mushibot directly, rather than indirectly via the website, to prevent the website from being a traffic bottleneck.
+         Notice that the websocket connection links the human user's browser to the remote mushibot directly, rather than indirectly via the website,
+         to prevent the website from being a traffic bottleneck.

-     3.2 The human user clicks the control buttons in the webpage, and the webpage's javascript sends the control commands, like "Forward", "Left", "Jump" to the mushibot.
+     3.2 The human user clicks the control buttons in the webpage, and the webpage's javascript sends the control commands, like "forward", "left", "jump", with parameters to the mushibot.

      3.2 The websocket server running in the mushibot receives the commands, parses them, and then control the motion of the mushibot.